Access to student records

 In accordance with federal law, the Berne-Knox-Westerlo Central School District has in place a management plan to identify and manage asbestos building materials.
 The Asbestos Management Plan is on file and available for review in the District Office during regular business hours.

 Signed into law in Sept.
 2010, the Dignity for All Students Act – or DASA – was established to promote a safe and supportive learning environment in all public schools, free from harassment and discrimination from other students and adults.
+Read more about the Dignity for All Students Act at BKW.

 No Child Left Behind Act (NCLB) Parental notifications